umd-cmsc389e/spring25/projectfinal/README.md

     - Draw a smiley face
 - Use the following [instruction set](https://docs.google.com/spreadsheets/d/12urAGQ1eXuVUJTJ9l9LwMtBRvsr5gCwXs8DY92yWrZw/edit?usp=sharing) and example [programs](https://github.com/mattbatwings/BatPU-2/tree/main/programs) as reference

 > If you want to do something with character arrays, look more into matbatwings' readme.
 It has information on how to use character buffers.
-You don't need to worry about things like ASCII (the scripts will take care of that).
+You don't need to worry about things like ASCII codes, you can simply use single characters directly in the .as file (the scripts will take care of that).
 In a way, the assembly is a bit more modern.

 ### 2. Use `main.py` to compile your assembly program into a schematic
 - To use `main.py`, simply run `python main.py [filename]` where `filename` is your assembly program.